bewketu99/firsttry/README.md

 This returns a python list containing all of the PubMed IDs of articles related to the search concepts. i.e. it will display as [18680603', '18665331', '18661158', '18627489' ... ]

 # ===========  =======================
-# Now that we've got the PubMed IDs,
+Now that we've got the PubMed IDs,

-# The following commands will give us the corresponding Medline records and extract the information from them.
+The following commands will give us the corresponding Medline records and extract the information from them.
 Here, we'll download the Medline records in the Medline flat-file format, and use the Bio.Medline module to parse them:

 handle = Entrez.efetch(db="pubmed", id=idlist, rettype="medline",retmode="text")
 records = Medline.parse(handle)

-# Keep in mind that records is an iterator, so you can iterate through the records only once.
-If you want to save the records, you can convert them to a list:

 records = list(records)